Prenk Jakova: Work

 The extraordinary success of Mrika led to an encounter between Enver Hoxha and Jakova.
 Hoxha asked Jakova to write another opera, this time on Albanian national hero, Skanderbeg, but Jakova answered that "operas are not like loafs which can be put in the oven at any time".
 It is reported that Hoxha laughed at that response and that he immediately assured Jakova, that he personally would provide to all the necessary conditions to guarantee the opera's success.
 Skënderbeu would indeed premiere 10 years after Mrika and was of a much better artistic quality then Mrika.
 Jakova worked very intensively on the music while at the same time he had other responsibilities as the director of the House of Culture and also teaching assignments.
 He spent several months only on the work of separating the Turkish music from the Arabic one, which was one of the elements of the opera, and many classical composers struggled with, because of the very distant relationship between classical music and oriental one.
-Wen Jakova finished the opera, he brought it to Tirana for an approval, but he was asked to review many parts of it.
+When Jakova finished the opera, he brought it to Tirana for an approval, but he was asked to review many parts of it.
 Jakova categorically refused to revise, eventually Fadil Paçrami, then Minister of Culture, backed him up.
 Although Skënderbeu was a great success, and Jakova was congratulated by Enver Hoxha, the vicissitudes of its realization had heavy consequences on Jakova's spirit.
 This occurred when Jakova's mother was paralyzed at home.
 The stress accumulated and the despair of a heavy life without recognition, brought him to attempt to kill himself on 9 September 1969, by throwing himself from the second floor of the House of Culture of Shkodër.
 He eventually died a few days later, on 16 September 1969 in a Tirana hospital, from the fatal wounds.
 The people of Shkodër, shocked and embittered for the great composer, organized an imposing funeral procession for Albania's greatest musician and composer of that time.
 The procession was unattended by public authorities, with the exception of the secretary of the Albanian League of Writers and Artists.
 The death ceremony was accompanied by the sounds of the musical band of the city of Shkodër, which Jakova himself had created.